XLSForm/xlsform.github.io/_sections/home-english.md

 Since the pizza topping question allows multiple responses, we have to use the ``selected(${favorite_topping}, 'cheese')`` expression, because we want the cheese question to appear every time the user selects **cheese** as one of the answers (regardless of whether additional answers are selected).

-Earlier we mentioned that relevance could be used to specify a free-text "other" option for multiple-choice questions.
+In the [Specify Other](https://xlsform.org/en/#specify-other) section it is mentioned that relevance could be used to specify a free-text "other" option for multiple-choice questions.
 The advantages of doing this over using the **or_other** shortcut are that you get control over the choice name, you get to specify the text that the user sees, and it works with multi-language forms.
 Here is an example:

 | type                           | name                    | label                                  | relevant                                |
 | ------------------------------ | ----------------------- | -------------------------------------- | --------------------------------------- |